-The Mission of the Department of Family and Consumer Sciences at Carson-Newman University is to prepare professionals as servant leaders with the abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
-The unit provides an integrative, holistic, rigorous, undergraduate education in a caring and nurturing Christian liberal arts setting through one of four areas of specialization: child and family studies; consumer services; family and consumer sciences education; and foods, nutrition, and dietetics.
+Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
+The unit provides an integrative, holistic, rigorous undergraduate education in a caring and nurturing Christian liberal arts setting through one of four areas of specialization: child and family studies; consumer services; family and consumer sciences education; and foods, nutrition, and dietetics.

-While our overall C-N University retention rate has increased to 69% for the Fall 2013 semester, our FCS Department retention rate is at 77%.
-Specifically, the retention rate for the Fall to Spring 2012-2013 AY was 93% and the Spring to Fall 2013 retention rate was 79%.
+While our overall C-N University retention rate stands at 69.7% for the Fall 2013 to Fall 2014 semesters, our FCS Department retention rate is 80%.
+More specifically, the retention rate for the Fall 2014 to Spring 2015 AY is 82.6%

 Praxis II Examination (http://www.ets.org/praxis/):

 28 graduates (100%) sitting for the examination passed for AY 2010-2011, 2011-2012, 2012-2013, 2013-2014, and 2014-2015.

 Five year pass rate on first attempt for 11 DPD graduates sitting for the RD examination (2010-2014) is 82.82%; for testers within one year of the first attempt the pass rate is 100%.